 After performing some algebra, the generalized Poisson brackets for the reduced Hamiltonian of Eq.~(\ref{eq:Htilde:circuit2}) and for the dissipation function of Eq.~(\ref{eq:D:circuit2}) allow us to find, e.g., the dual KVL associated with the loop containing~$L_1$, $R_2$, and $C_4$ [obtained by setting~$k = 1$ in Eqs.~(\ref{eq:genPoisson:qkdot}) and (\ref{eq:genPoisson:phikdot})]

 Solving Eq.~(\ref{eq:Poisson:q1dot}) for~$\phi_1$, deriving the result with respect to~$t$ and substituting into Eq.~(\ref{eq:Poisson:phi1dot}), we finally find

 This is the same equation we would obtain by applying directly KVL to this loop and using the necessary KCL constraints and branches constitutive relations~\footnote{Note that it is straightforward to include the contribution from~$v_{\textrm{n} 3}$ in Eq.~(\ref{eq:second:order:ODE:1})}.
-Similar equations are found for the other DOF variables, forming a system.
+Similar equations are found for the other IVs, forming a system.